Our team is ready to help you plan your gift.

 Andrea Grane

-As a little girl sitting in my highchair eating dinner, it was always one bite for me and one bite for my dogs.
-And when people asked me what I wanted to be when I grew up, I would tell them – vegetarian (in my attempt to pronounce veterinarian) I've always had a love for animals and growing up around them has taught me immeasurable lessons that I continue to learn today.
+As a little girl sitting in my high chair eating dinner, it was always one bite for me and one bite for my dogs.
+And when people asked me what I wanted to be when I grew up, I would tell them: vegetarian (in my attempt to pronounce veterinarian).
+I've always had a love for animals, and growing up around them has taught me immeasurable lessons that I continue to learn today.

-I worked in the art industry for many years, but a tiny, emaciated puppy named Atlas (who I fostered and eventually adopted), changed the course of my life.
+I worked in the art industry for many years, but a tiny, emaciated puppy named Atlas (whom I fostered and eventually adopted) changed the course of my life.
 Atlas was rescued from a not-yet-no-kill shelter during a hurricane, and he opened my eyes and my heart to what was happening in shelters across America.
 From then on, I spent all my spare time volunteering at local shelters, doing everything from cleaning kennels to hosting adoption events and fundraisers.
 It was then that I learned that my true calling was in animal welfare.
 Prior to joining Best Friends, I was given the great opportunity to start my planned giving career working for Bideawee, one of America's first no-kill shelters, located in New York.

 It is the absolute privilege of my life to work for Best Friends Animal Society since 2018.